HarshCasper/Rotten-Scripts/Python/Git_Repo_Spam_Aggregator/README.md

 # Find Spam/Invalid Pull Request across GitHub-Repositries

-The script retrieves all the spam/invalid PRs from all the Github repositories provided in repositories.json and prints in the command line.
-The script captures the following data points
+The script retrieves all the spam/invalid Pull Requests from all the Github repositories provided in `repositories.json` and prints in the command line.
+The script captures the following data points:

-For the PRs
+For the Pull Request

-- Link of the PR
+- Link of the Pull Request
-- PR Author
+- Pull Request Author
-- Number of files changed
+- Number of Files changed
-- Number of PR Comments
+- Number of Pull Request Comments
-- PR Reviewer(s)
+- Pull Request Reviewer(s)

 ## Setup instructions

-- Install the required dependencies using `pip3 install -r requirements.txt`
+- Install the required dependencies using `pip3 install -r requirements.txt`.
 - Generate a `githubAPI` token and add the token to the `.env` file.
-To generate the token check this [tutorial](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+To generate the token check this [tutorial](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 - Add Owner and RepoName to the `repositories.json` file.

 ```json